harynshin/DH110/Assignments/A5_lowfi_prototype.md

 **Description of your project:**

 The current project aims to enhance the connections among family members by providing a shared journaling space where they can comfortably share their life, thoughts, and emotional experiences with each other through journaling.
-Through such shared, collaborative journaling app, family members can form their own private journaling space and effortlessly interact with each other in a deeper level, especially for users that are physically distant from their family members and users that want to record valuable memories with their family members.
+Through such shared, collaborative journaling app, family members can form their own private journaling space and effortlessly interact with each other in a deeper level, especially for users that are physically distant from their family members and users that want to record valuable memories with their family members. summary of user-research, persona and the features you wrote as usage scenario

 **Purpose of the low-fidelity prototype:**